aakashkilhor/github-user-search/README.md

 1. Enter a GitHub username in the search bar on the homepage.
 2. If the username is valid, the website will display the user's information.

+## Deploy

+You can access the deployed version of this project at [github-user-search](https://main--inspiring-churros-ae6581.netlify.app/).